 Shaolin Training: Living like a Shaolin Monk – by Fabio Zambelli

-A Shaolin Academy just looks like one of the hundreds academies a student can decide to travel to, but different from a common “martial arts school” because of the Monastery-based training style we, as overseas students, were subjected to, and the reason is first and foremost for being on the top of a hill, far away from the distractions of the industrialized world.
+A Shaolin Martial Arts Academy just looks like one of the hundreds schools a student can decide to travel to, but different from a common “martial arts school” because of the Monastery-based training style we, as overseas students, were subjected to, and the reason is first and foremost for being on the top of a hill, far away from the distractions of the industrialized world.

 Living like a Monk